 NO illegal drugs like marijuana, cocaine, methamphetamine, etc.

-Mark out your name or any other identifiable information.
+Remove medications from their packaging to save space, or at a minimum, mark out your name or any other identifiable information.

 Individuals only.
-Sorry, businesses are not allowed
+Sorry, businesses are not allowed.

 What else can you do?